PeterLinccl/PeterLinccl/README.md

 #### 🌱 Things I am currently working on:
-- I'm currently Learning everything.
+- I'm currently Learning Cybersecurity and IT related tools, language and framework.
-- Currently working on Save Water Web Application.